igniti0n/Themer/README.md

 - [x] themed views, not just colors and fonts
 - [x] adding multiple custom themed views

 ## How to use it

 Themer is straight forward to use, setup your themes and apply whatever theme you want!

 #### Setup a theme

 Define your themes by inheriting from 'ApplicationTheme'.
-It enabels you to define many different assets for your themed views in that theme.
+It enables you to define many different assets for your themed views in that theme.

 ```swift
 class DarkTheme: ApplicationTheme {